diegoguidotti/dbmng2/README.md

 	$ sudo a2enmod headers
 	$ sudo service apache2 restart

-Create a file in apache2 conf-enabled with the following content:
+Verify that the directive AllowOverride is present in the root of the web server:

-	$ <Directory /var/www/dbmng2/>
+	$ <Directory "/var/www/html">
-	$	FollowSymLinks
 	$	AllowOverride All
 	$ </Directory>

 Running the test